Dear Year 6 Teacher: Your Final KS2 SATs Preparation Tips

 We’ve already mentioned the messages children receive implicitly from how their time is spent in the run-up to the KS2 SATs tests but it’s worth considering how you can be explicit with the messages you give them too.

-Hopefully you’ve already spent a year ensuring that you are not putting unnecessary pressure on them.
+Hopefully, you’ve already spent a year ensuring that you are not putting unnecessary pressure on them.
 The weeks after Easter can be spent putting the icing on the cake, so to speak.

 So be realistic with your positivity: ground everything you are saying in reality by reminding them they’re only being tested on what you have taught them, on what they already know.
 Plus, tell them how hard they have worked this year and how you have ensured that they have learnt and revised everything they need to know for their assessments.

-Recall specific successes that pupils have had and use them to help them feel confident and ready for the tests – give them an ‘I can’ attitude.
+Recall specific successes pupils have had and use them to help them feel confident and ready for the tests – give them an ‘I can’ attitude.
 Children respond well to carefully chosen motivational quotes – perhaps you could choose a song or a saying to become your motto for the week.

 If you do all of this then, by proxy, you should come to feel less worried about SATs week 2023.
 You can create a virtuous cycle, boosting pupil confidence and using their positivity to bolster your own.
 Ultimately, the KS2 National Assessments can be a time of optimism and determination where children have the opportunity to showcase all at they have learned.